Graph Laplacian-based Bayesian Multi-fidelity Modeling: Numerical results

 In Figure \ref{fig:datasets-1} we plot the projections of the low-fidelity (column 1), multi-fidelity (column 2) and high-fidelity (column 3) data points on four mutually orthogonal planes (rows 1-4).
 In the low-fidelity plots we also indicate (in blue) the points whose high-fidelity counterparts are used to compute the multi-fidelity data.
 For each plane, we observe that the multi-fidelity point cloud is closer in shape and form to the high-fidelity point cloud when compared with its low-fidelity counterpart.

 We quantify the accuracy of the low- and multi-fidelity data via the error defined in (\ref{eq:error-qoi}), and compare the distribution of these two errors for each component in Figure \ref{fig:error-dist-prob-1}.
 For every component, the distribution of the error for the multi-fidelity data is closer to zero, and is narrower when compared with the distribution of the error for the low-fidelity data.
-In Table \ref{tab:errors} we report the mean error across all points for each component separately, while in Table \ref{tab:summary} we report the average of these errors.
+In Table \ref{tab:errors} we report the mean and the standard deviation of the error distributions across all points for each component separately, while in Table \ref{tab:summary} we report the average of these values.
 We observe that the multi-fidelity update has reduced the error in the low-fidelity data by 70--84\%.